northstowekarate/northstowekarate.github.io/about/index.md

 Founded in 2024 by Simon Apen-Sadler [(Chief Instructor)](/instructors/), Deborah Turner (Treasurer), and Mitali Apen-Sadler (Secretary), Northstowe Karate Club is a welcoming martial arts community based on the principles of budo karate: discipline, humility, and continuous self-improvement.

 We teach traditional [Shotokan Karate](https://en.wikipedia.org/wiki/Shotokan), a Japanese martial art.
-We are a member of [Japan Shotokan Karate England](https://jske.co.uk) and are affiliated with the [Japan Karate Association](https://www.jka.or.jp/en/), which is one of the largest and most prestigious karate organisations in the world.
+We are a member of [Japan Shotokan Karate England](https://jske.co.uk) and are affiliated with the [Japan Karate Association](https://www.jka.or.jp/en/), which is one of the largest and most prestigious karate organizations in the world.

 ## Family Friendly

 At Northstowe Karate Club, we pride ourselves on being a family-friendly and inclusive community where everyone aged 8 and above is welcome to train, learn, and grow together.
 Whether you're a complete beginner or have years of experience, our classes are designed to support mixed abilities, ensuring that each student progresses at their own pace in a safe and encouraging environment.
 Families often train side by side, building confidence, discipline, and fitness while sharing a unique and rewarding journey.

 We believe karate is for everyone - regardless of background, or physical ability.
-Our instructors foster a respectful and supportive atmosphere where diversity is celebrated and every member feels valued.
+Our instructors foster a respectful and supportive atmosphere where diversity is celebrated, and every member feels valued.
 From children developing coordination and focus to adults seeking fitness or self-defence skills, Northstowe Karate Club offers a space where personal growth and community spirit go hand in hand.

 ## Tradition, Respect and Honour